osm-search/Nominatim/docs/api/Reverse.md

 https://nominatim.openstreetmap.org/reverse?lat=<value>&lon=<value>&<params>
 ```

-where `lat` and `lon` are latitude and longitutde of a coordinare in WGS84
+where `lat` and `lon` are latitude and longitutde of a coordinate in WGS84
 projection.
 The API returns exactly one result or an error when the coordinate
 is in an area with no OSM data coverage.